 A private house in the al-Jubeilah district, on the other side of the citadel.
 All rooms are entered through doorways like this, off a square courtyard.
-Exit from the house is through another courtyard door that leads to a short tunnel that debouches on a narrow street.
+Exit from the house is through a door that leads from the courtyard to a short tunnel that debouches on a narrow street.

-West of Aleppo, the ruins of the Church of St. Simeon, or the Qala'at Semaan.
+West of Aleppo, these are the ruins of the Church of St. Simeon, or the Qala'at Semaan.
 It was built to commemorate the saintliness of Simon Stylites, who remained atop a column here for 37 years.
-There are four ruined basilicas, one of each side of the courtyard in which the column stood.
+There are four ruined basilicas, one at each side of the courtyard in which the column stood.